GoogleChrome/chrome-app-codelab/lab9_multipleviews/README.md

       </body>
     </html>
     ```

 2. Move all drop-related functionality from controller.js to a new file, droparea.js:
     ```js
     function DropCtrl($scope) {
-      // move to here the properties defaultDropText and $scope.dropText
+      // move here the variable initializations for defaultDropText and $scope.dropText
-      // move to here the methods dragOver, dragLeave and drop }
+      // move here the methods dragOver, dragLeave and drop }
     ```